-Japan Bank for International Cooperation (hereinafter referred to as "JBIC") has revised the "Japan Bank for International Cooperation Guidelines for Confirmation of Environmental and Social Considerations" (hereinafter referred to as the "Guidelines") enforced on April 1, 2012, and made these Guidelines public.
-The Guidelines has the objective of contributing to the sound development of the international economy and society through environmental and social considerations in all projects (hereinafter referred to as "project" or "projects") subject to lending, equity participation, and guarantee (hereinafter collectively referred to as "funding") by JBIC.
-Environmental and social considerations refer not only to the natural environment, but also to social issues such as involuntary resettlement and respect for the human rights of indigenous peoples (hereinafter collectively referred to as "environment").
+Japan Bank for International Cooperation (hereinafter referred to as "JBIC") has revised the "Japan Bank for International Cooperation Guidelines for Confirmation of Environmental and Social Considerations" (hereinafter referred to as the "Guidelines") enforced on April 1, 2015, and made these Guidelines public.
+The Guidelines have the objective of contributing to the sound development of the international economy and society through environmental and social considerations in all projects (hereinafter referred to as "project" or "projects") subject to lending, equity participation, and guarantee (hereinafter collectively referred to as "funding") by JBIC.
+Environmental and social considerations refer not only to the natural environment, but also to the social environment (hereinafter collectively referred to as "environment"), including human rights.

-The Guidelines has been formulated on the basis of, among others, discussions in the international framework on environmental and social considerations and human rights, and discussions held at the Organisation for Economic Co-Operation and Development (OECD) such as the "Recommendation of the Council on Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence" (hereinafter referred to as the "Common Approaches"), which requires consistency between public export credit policies and environmental conservation policies.
+The Guidelines have been formulated on the basis of, among others, discussions in the international framework on environmental and social considerations and human rights, and discussions held at the Organisation for Economic Co-Operation and Development (OECD) such as the "Recommendation of the Council on Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence" (hereinafter referred to as the "Common Approaches"), which requires consistency between public export credit policies and environmental conservation policies.
 The Guidelines will be reviewed as necessary in future, taking into account future progress made in these areas.